gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 3. Click "Install".
 After installation you'll be prompted to restart VS Code to enable the extension.

 > 💡 If you're not using VS Code, check out the Prettier docs for [install instructions](https://prettier.io/docs/en/install.html) or [other editor integrations](https://prettier.io/docs/en/editors.html).

+### ✋ Further Tweaks and tuning

+* [Here](/docs/vscode-setup) is a guide to get IntelliSense and Chrome Debugging up and running smoothly.

 ## ➡️ What’s Next?